Dimencia/DU-Orbital-Hud/README.md

 * Free-look mode
 * Save parameters between HUD version updates

-> NOTE: Currently the HUD only works with the Command Seat and the Hover Seat, as the Cockpit Controller uses a much more restricted display setup that is not compatible with HUD-type displays
+> NOTE: Currently the HUD only works with the Command Seat, the Hover Seat, and Remote Control as the Cockpit Controller uses a much more restricted display setup that is not compatible with HUD-type displays

 ## Examples and Tutorials